 6. Take off the heat and pop into a bowl and sprinkle with some pepitas and sesame seeds.

 7. Dig in!

-**Optional Extras - Add a half a teaspoon of turmeric powder with the leek at the beginning and it's also nice with some fresh ginger grated in as well!
-To beef it up a little try adding some Kelp noodles!
+Add a half a teaspoon of turmeric powder with the leek at the beginning.
+It's also nice with some fresh ginger grated in as well!
+To beef it up a little, try adding some kelp noodles!
 Top with some sauerkraut or avocado.
-I get my coconut aminos and kelp noodles through Organics on a Budget

-Give it a go and take a pic for me and tag me on instagram with @_naughty_naturopath_mum if you do so I can look at some broccoli bowls not cooked by me for a change! 😉
+Give it a go and take a pic for me and tag me on instagram with @_naughty_naturopath_mum if you do so I can look at some broccoli bowls not cooked by me for a change! 😉Yours in Health,